-Physiotherapy for Neck Pain after An Automobile Accident
+Physiotherapy for Neck Pain or Whiplash after An Automobile Accident

 The first steps after an accident are important ones.
 Often times there are no immediate pain after an auto accident, but in time pain and soreness become severe.
 Even what appears to be minor bruising can lead to more serious conditions later if not evaluated and treated.
-And this evaluation and treatment should occur as quickly as possible.
+And this evaluation and treatment to discover how to treat neck pain and whiplash with physiotherapy should occur as quickly as possible.

-The first 24 hours of treatment for neck pain from injury should include:
+The first 24 hours of treatment for neck pain from injury should include reducing the pain and swelling and report the incident.

 You are already going through a lot.
 We will handle all aspects of your motor vehicle accident treatment and accident claim; from helping you properly complete claim forms to medical legal documentation.